waggle-sensor/waggle/user_documentation/tutorial.md

 ## Install softwares

 ### Wagman firmware installation
 In order to manage nodecontroller and extension_node, wagman has to run its management program.
-Download the latest firmware [here] (black:) to your computer.
+Download the latest firmware [here] (http://www.mcs.anl.gov/research/projects/waggle/downloads/Wagman/wagman_init_20150517.zip) to your computer.

 Unzip the firmware: